 Across the nation, you have plenty of choices, depending on which region of Scotland you plan to visit.

-Popular castles to stay at include the 12th-century Tulloch Castle, not far from Inverness, where striking vies of the highlands await, or the adorable Kilmartin Castle, a 500-year old beautiful building that offers bed and breakfast options in the Argyll region.
+Popular castles to stay at include the 12th-century Tulloch Castle, not far from Inverness, where striking views of the highlands await.
+Or mighty Kilmartin Castle, a 500-year-old beautiful building that offers bed and breakfast options in the Argyll region.

 Escape city life with a country farm stay

 Lush hills and green open spaces define Scotland, and with the woolly Scotland coos a staple of the countryside, it’s not surprising that farm stays are growing in popularity.

 If you are looking for an unusual place to stay in Scotland and nature is calling your name, then checking into a working farm in the highlands or along the coast is a wonderful idea, especially for families.

 Enjoy the chance to breathe the fresh air, see the farm animals in their natural environment, and enjoy fresh farm-to-fork dining with either a BnB stay or a self-catering option.

 Add a splash of history with a Landmark heritage stay